 a.)
 Demonstrated track record of performance of technologies

 The research conducted by the Pryanishnikov Institute on spring wheat and spring barley was conducted in the soil-climatic zone and venue: turf-podzolic heavy loamy soil, 1st agroclimatic zone on the experimental fields of the Federal State Budgetary Institution “VNII of Agrochemistry” in the Moscow region, Domodedovo micro-district.
 Barybino.
-The Institute compared MG to a control crop using no fertilizer, the second crop comparison was to traditional NPK fertilizer.
+The Institute compared NPK 75 to a control crop using no fertilizer, the second crop comparison was to traditional NPK fertilizer.

 - Yield: Flower size and yield increased with the treated plants increased by 18%.